island-is/island.is/handbook/technical-overview/adr/0013-feature-flags.md

 ## Decision Outcome

-Chosen option: "LaunchDarkly", because:
+Chosen option: "ConfigCat", because:

-- It's the market leader, quite customizable, has lots of examples and a large community
-- It provides an easy and intuitive local development environment
+- We can probably get away with using it for very low cost
 - We can start using it almost right away with little configuration

+If we decide later that we would like some of the features of LaunchDarkly, we want to be able to quickly swap.
+Thus, it is vital that we write some kind of service-agnostic wrapper.

 ### Positive Consequences